ctmm-initiative/ctmmweb/README.md

     app(buffalo)
     ```

     This will launch the app locally with system default browser.
 Chrome is recommended for compatibility reasons.
 You can copy the url into Chrome if it was not launched by Chrome.
+After the browser windows was closed, you may need to stop the R session in R console manually (`Esc` or `Ctrl+C`) to quit the app.

   More details about installation and compatibility problems can be [found here.](https://ctmm-initiative.github.io/ctmmwebdoc/articles/installation.html)